Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/08-algorithms-activity.md

 We will go over the recursive solution with and without Dynamic Programming in class.

-Afterwards, you will work in groups to complete an Iterative Solution using Dynamic Programming.
+Afterwards, you will work in groups to complete an iterative solution using Dynamic Programming.

 ### Class Livecode